Siddhantt-K/EDA-on-Zomato/README.md

 # EDA-on-Zomato

-Exploratory Data Analysis on Zomato
+Performed Exploratory Data Analysis on Zomato dataset and found out some insights.